-- 'Paradox of thrift; is a concept that if individuals decide to increase their private saving rates, it can lead to a fall in general consumption and lower output.
+- 'Paradox of thrift is a concept that if many individuals decide to increase their private saving rates, it can lead to a fall in general consumption and lower output.

 - Therefore, although it might make sense for an individual to save more, a rapid rise in national private savings can harm economic activity and be damaging to the overall economy.